 With small business e-commerce, you are no longer limited to just local foot traffic.
 You can expand your geographic reach and gain brand exposure.
 Both of these can help you land new customers you wouldn’t normally have access to, from all over the world!
 Also, with an online store, you are no longer limited to your normal store hours.
 Yes, we’re talking about being open 24/7 for those who can’t make it to your storefront or who work odd hours.

 - Price: Monthly service fees and transaction fees tend to be the main expenses associated with e-commerce platforms.
 Most charge a fee to accept credit card transactions, which is typically a small percentage of every online purchase.

 - Mobile Friendly: According to the Pew Research Center, 8 in 10 Americans shop online and 51% of them have purchased something with their smartphones.
 That number is only expected to rise more through 2019.
 You need to work with a platform that has a mobile-optimized site.

 - User Experience and Customer Service: You want an e-commerce platform that can provide 24/7 customer service via multiple channels (i.e., by phone, via text, or on a live chat).
 Also, you want to make things easy for your customers.
 Navigating through your online store and making a purchase should be an easy process for anyone and everyone.

-- Security: According to Small Business Trends, 43% of cyber attacks target small business, so cybersecurity should be a top priority!
+- Security: According to Small Business Trends, 43% of cyber attacks target small businesses, so cybersecurity should be a top priority!
 When choosing a platform, make sure your website has an SSL Certificate.
 SSL Certificates are required for ALL e-commerce sites and protect your information and the information your consumers provide.

 - Integration: E-commerce integration simply means being able to transfer your data between systems.
 This would end the need to enter the same information over and over on systems individually.
 For example, keeping track of how much inventory you have.